-Buyers and Sellers of newspapers, magazines, shoppers, directories, video game, listings and database organizations depend on valuations from Kamen & Co.
+Buyers and Sellers of broadcast entities, newspapers, magazines, shoppers, directories, video games, listings and database organizations depend on valuations from Kamen & Co.
 Group Services for a variety of reasons.
 These include assessing the value of a property as part of a decision to acquire, divest, or refinance.
 Our clients have included print and digital media company owners and investors, private equity firms, lenders, accounting firms and legal advisors.

 Kamen & Co. valuations are respected by industry insiders and take into account not only the financial state of the company, but also an assessment of the market or markets a company serves, including market dynamics, competition, positioning and financial results and forecasts.
 It is based on a complete review of possible ways that the market may currently value a property.